saraxplorer/42-school-exam-rank02/Level 3/biggest_pal/README.md

 **Summary of Logic:**

-Outer loop (i): Iterate through each character in the string.
+Outer loop (i): Iterate through each character in the string./

 Inner loop (j): For each starting position i, extend the end of the substring (j) to check all possible substrings starting from i.

 Palindrome check: For each substring (i to j), check if it's a palindrome using palli().

 Update longest palindrome: If a palindrome is found, calculate its length and compare it with the longest palindrome found so far.
-Update if it's longer.Development steps:
+Update if it's longer.

+Development steps:

 STEP 1.
 Find whether it is a palindrome: